 Public financing systems can increase the proportion, number, and demographic/class diversity of small donors.
 They also encourage campaign volunteering in legislative districts.
 Campaign financing programs also make it easier for candidates who are not independently wealthy to run for office.
 These programs allow legislators to spend more time engaging with constituents.
 And they help ensure policies align more closely with public preferences rather than toward wealthier interest groups or individuals.

 Policymakers should enact and update public financing systems for elections to ensure qualified candidates can run for office.
 This includes increasing matching funds, particularly for small-dollar donations.

 Campaign funding for federal, state, and local elections, including judicial elections, should rely more on small donations matched with public funds at a multiple ratio and less on large private donations by individuals or organizations.

 Media and advertising

 Qualified candidates should receive free or significantly discounted media spots and postage for mailings.
 Providing airtime should be a condition for renewal of broadcasters’ television and radio licenses.

-Federal and state regulations should ensure clarity and honesty in all election advertising, in part by requiring more meaningful disclaimers that reveal the identity of an ad’s sponsor, including the names of top donors, and establishing strict punishments for false advertising.
+Policymakers should require greater transparency, clarity, and honesty in all election advertising.
+They should require more meaningful disclaimers that reveal the identity of an ad’s sponsor and provide the names of top donors.
+They should also put in place strict penalties for false advertising.

 Independent, nonpartisan state commissions charged with enforcing state campaign finance and election laws should have greater funding and authority.

 Corporations, unions, and other outside groups should disclose their campaign-related expenditures to shareholders and members.
-They should also be required to make their political spending records available in a timely manner to the public, through a hyper-link to the FEC, on their websites.
+They should also be required to make their political spending records available in a timely manner to the public.

 States should require disclosure of independent expenditures in state elections.